The 15 Most Influential Asian Male Models In The Fashion Industry

 Meet the guys of Asian origin making the biggest waves on the runways and advertising billboards right now.

-While diversity in modelling is so much better than it once was, Asian models are still underrepresented on the global fashion scene, which is puzzling when you consider the luxury consumer powerhouse that China has become, and also that the guys on this list are some of the most striking and popular male models on the circuit.
+While diversity in modelling is so much better than it once was, black and Asian male models are still underrepresented on the global fashion scene.
+The latter is particularly puzzling when you consider the luxury consumer powerhouse that China has become, and also that the guys on this list are some of the most striking and popular male models on the circuit.

 Either way, you’re likely to recognise a few faces here, as well as noting a handful of new talents who have burst onto the circuit.